 If the Bill was to become law it would pave the way for local authorities to set up their own energy companies.
 This would improve the Council's carbon footprint and that of their communities.
 Money gained from such a scheme could then be ploughed back into things like energy efficiency schemes and other local services and facilities.

-"However, if this Bill was passed in Parliament it would help these local groups to achieve their vision of supplying the generated energy back to the local area, helping us to achieve our carbon reduction goals and also bringing multiple benefits to the local community.
+"However, if this Bill was passed in Parliament it would help these local groups to achieve their vision of supplying the generated energy back to the local area.
+This would help us to achieve our carbon reduction goals and also bringing multiple benefits to the local community.
 I am sure that this kind of micro generation and distribution is an important part of the renewable landscape as we move towards our carbon zero targets."

 South Hams District Council's Executive Member for Environment, Cllr Keith Baldry, said: "We have got to support national policy change to help improve our environment and to reduce our carbon footprint.
-If we all lobby our local MPs to get this Local Electricity Energy Bill passed as a law, it will have a huge impact on the South Hams by cutting out utility companies and allowing communities to become registered suppliers.
+If we all lobby our local MPs to get this Local Electricity Energy Bill passed as a law, it will have a huge impact on the South Hams.
+It will cut out utility companies and allow communities to become registered suppliers.

 "It can only be a good thing with local energy companies creating self-sufficient renewable energy which will benefit all of us.
 The people of South Hams would get to take more ownership of who provides their electricity, so it's a win-win scenario."